PCRuniversum/PCRedux/joss/paper.md

 influenced by the subjective perception of the experimenter.
 An automatic system for analyzing qPCR curves may objectify and generalize the decision process.

 To address these problems, we developed `PCRedux`.
-The `PCRedux` package allows an automatic computer-aided classification of amplification curves based on 90 descriptors derived from statistically and analytically comprehensible algorithms. `PCRedux` is designed to improve the quality and reproducibility of qPCR data analysis by systematically validating input data.
+The `PCRedux` package allows a faster (omission of manual inspection) automatic computer-aided classification of amplification curves based on 90 descriptors derived from statistically and analytically comprehensible algorithms. `PCRedux` is designed to improve the quality and reproducibility of qPCR data analysis by systematically validating input data.

-Training^ of neural networks would pose an option.
+Training of neural networks would pose an option.
 But here the question of what the model considers as relevant would arise, especially in diagnostic applications.
 In order to avoid these "black box" situations, methods are available in which each descriptor can be mathematically explained.
-We see advantages compared to neural networks for diagnostic applications.
-The analysis process is made faster (omission of manual inspection), more objective and more reproducible.
-Examples of application in the context of machine learning (classification positive vs. negative) can be found in @PCRedux vignette.

 # Acknowledgments